Chamberlain Elementary School

-Chamberlain Elementary School is a K-5 public Title I school serving 375 students.
-Students are taught by 29 highly-qualified certified instructional staff members with a mix of veterans and younger teachers.
-Most instructional staff members have been trained in literacy, math and best practice in teaching English Language Learners.
+Chamberlain Elementary School is a K-4 public Title I school serving approximately 250 students.
+Students are taught by highly qualified certified instructional staff members with a mix of veterans and younger teachers.
+Most instructional staff members have been trained in literacy, math, and best practice in teaching English Language Learners.
+The High Ability Self-Contained classroom for 3rd and 4th-grade students is located at Chamberlain.
+Students who have been identified in Language Arts and Math are invited to join this class.

 Facts & Figures